ProgSys/pg_disatools/README.md

 	- Import of color sprite sheets or cutouts has been imporved
 		- number of colors can now be automatically reduced
 		- the colors of the given image can now be automatically reassigned to the closest color in the color table

+===  05.04.2019 - v0.8.1 ===
+  * General:
+	- All tools are now 64bit
+	- Updated Qt to 5.12.2
+  * Disa PC File Manager v0.5.6 alpha:
+	- Fixed bug in openning and saving DATA.DAT
+	- Fixed bug in decompressing IMY
+	- Added search field
+  * TX2 Editor v0.0.3 alpha:
+	- You now can convert to FONT (BGRA8888 16 Colors)
 ```

 ### Older versions: